GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 Recursion can occur indirectly by multiple number of functions calling one to another, then back to the beginning.

 ### Base Case
-A case of recursion which doesn’t involve referring to itself anymore.
+A case of recursion which doesn't involve referring to itself anymore.
 It can be deemed as an exit condition.
 Without a base case, recursion results infinitely and thus crashes due to memory shortage:

 ```
 RuntimeError: maximum recursion depth exceeded
 ```

 ## Decorator
-Decorator is a function which modifies original function’s functionality and returns the modified "function" itself (rather than returning value).
+Decorator is a function which modifies original function's functionality and returns the modified "function" itself (rather than returning value).
 Hence, assignment to a variable is needed for a function to properly work after processing through the decorator.
 Its function will then have a same name as the variable.

 ```python
 # ORIGINAL FUNCTION